Black bear encounters north of Ketchum raise public safety concerns for campers and recreationists

 It is unknown at this time if these situations can be attributed to an individual bear or if it involves multiple bears throughout the North Fork drainage.

 Since late July, multiple reports have come from Camp Manapu where bears have been seen around the camp, and on two occasions a bear, or bears, entered unoccupied tents at the church camp and destroyed sleeping bags.
-It has been reported that no food was found in the tents.
+It has been reported that no food was found in the tents, however there was a report of perfume in one of the tents.

 Over a three-night period a person camping near the North Fork Wood River trailhead reported a bear entering his campsite, and on one occasion the bear climbed onto the top of his hard-sided camper.